Email FacebookTwitterMenu burgerClose thin

-Niching down is one of the most effective ways for a financial advisor to differentiate their practice and attract their ideal clients.
+Niching down is one of the most effective ways for financial advisors to differentiate their practices and attract their ideal clients.
 Surprisingly, just 8% of advisors actively pursue niche marketing for client acquisition, according to AcquireUp’s 2025 Industry Index.
 1 That suggests a wide field of opportunity for advisors who are comfortable leaning into a narrower client pool.

 SmartAsset’s Advisor Marketing Platform (AMP) offers financial advisors services like client lead generation, automated marketing and more.
 Learn about SmartAsset AMP today.